 Our policy is to continuously manage all our operations in a responsible and ethical manner, with the aim of achieving best practice in all aspects of environmental management.

-The company is committed to working to relevant environmental statutes (e.g. WEEE and RoHS Directives) and common law at all times.
+The company is committed to working to relevant environmental legislation and common law at all times.